rust-lang/unsafe-code-guidelines/active_discussion/validity.md

     [recently determined][generators-maybe-uninit] that generators behave
     different from other aggregates here.
 Are we okay with that?
 Should we push for generator fields to reflect this in their types?

+* `ManuallyDrop`
+  * `ManuallyDrop` might be special in terms of the validity invariant.
+    Probably it requires its data to be bitstring-valid, but does a `ManuallyDrop<&T>` have to be dereferencable?

 [RFC2582]: https://github.com/rust-lang/rfcs/pull/2582
 [generators-maybe-uninit]: https://github.com/rust-lang/rust/pull/56100